Murder of Jane Clouson: Aftermath

 Newspaper accounts of the time had intimated Edmund's guilt, even before his trial.
 During the final day of his trial, a large crowd had gathered in the street outside the court, the courtroom being packed with spectators.
 As his acquittal by jury was announced to the crowd waiting in the street, the mood was one of anger and disappointment.
 It has been suggested that Edmund had escaped justice because of his social class, and family connections; it was noted that his father (Ebenezer Whitcher Pook) had previously worked for The Times as a tradesman printer.

 The murder, and, in particular, the conduct of the police in the case was the subject of an editorial in The Times on 18 July and a Parliamentary question on 20 July.
 Pook and his family subsequently fled London, changing their identity as they continued to be hounded by the press.
-Pook had been represented at the Coroner's Inquest into Jane's murder by Henry Pook, a solicitor, not related to Edmund's family.
 Henry Pook later represented Edmund Pook in two subsequent criminal libel suits, where Edmund was openly accused in pamphlets of being a murderer, despite his acquittal.

 For many years afterwards the ghost of Clouson was allegedly seen in Kidbrooke Lane, including several reported sightings by patrolling policemen.
 Appearing in a white dress, her face was said to be running with blood.
 Her cries for help were also repeatedly heard together with the last groans of her life as she lay dying.
 People avoided Kidbrooke Lane after dark until finally the lane was built upon and the ghost disappeared.